ALEC Health Care Freedom Initiative

 ALEC has played a key role in educating lawmakers with its State Legislators Guide to Repealing ObamaCare, which provides 14 specific recommendations to push back against ObamaCare and 18 ALEC model bills that make health care more secure, affordable, and accessible.

-ALEC’s amicus brief to the 11th Circuit Court of Appeals was cited by the majority in State of Florida and National Federation of Independent Business v.
+The ALEC amicus brief to the 11th Circuit Court of Appeals was cited by the majority in State of Florida and National Federation of Independent Business v.
 U.S. Department of Health and Human Services.
-ALEC’s brief—which was submitted on behalf of its legislators, in support of the plaintiffs—was one of two briefs cited by the majority in striking down the individual mandate.
+The brief—which was submitted on behalf of its legislators, in support of the plaintiffs—was one of two briefs cited by the majority in striking down the individual mandate.
 ALEC filed an additional amicus brief with the U.S. Supreme Court arguing that the minimum coverage provision, or individual mandate, in ObamaCare is unconstitutional and fails to account for state interests and state policy choices.

 The measure serves to protect freedom of choice as ongoing litigation makes its way through the courts, would prevent a single-payer system from taking hold at the state level, and would protect against a state-level individual mandate if the federal health law is ultimately repealed.